vargovema/ccf_classification/README.md

 The second plot provides us with only significant beta coefficients and we can see that the variables our model predicted to be significant are: V4, V8, V10, V12, V13, V14 and V16.
 Only the variable V4 has a positive beta coefficient, meaning that an increase in this variable increases the probability of our transaction being fraudulent.
 The others have a average beta coefficient which is negative, meaning that they decrease the probability of our transaction being fraudulent.

 ## Notes
 The dataset included in this repository does not contain all the 284,807 transactions, but only 60K transactions due to the size of the file.
 Hence, the models might look different with the dataset included in this repository.
-The original dataset can be obtained from [kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+The original dataset can be obtained from [kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) (accessed on 14.10.2020).

 ## Authors
 Ema Vargova, Luka Corsovic